Farzi

+The eight-episode series was released on Amazon Prime Video on 10 February 2023.
+Farzi received positive reviews, and emerged as the most-watched Indian streaming series.
+By the end of February 2023, Kapoor confirmed that the show would return for a second season.
+At the 2023 Filmfare OTT Awards, Farzi received 10 nominations.

 Premise

-Farzi is about Sunny, an artist disillusioned by the income inequality in India after failing to keep his grandfather's revolutionary printing press in business.
-He decides to team with his best friend Firoz to make counterfeit money.
+Sunny is an artist disillusioned by the income inequality in India after failing to keep his grandfather's extensive printing press in business.
+He decides to team up with his best friend Firoz to make counterfeit money.
 They face challenges from Mansoor, a gangster, and Michael, a cop.
+According to co-creator Raj Nidimoru, the title refers to counterfeiting, as well as the "fakeness" inherent in people.